KaloyanLambov/Anti-Snoozer/README.md

 4. **Answer Checking**
    Three consecutive correct answers are required.
 Any wrong answer resets the streak and shakes the window.

-All logic lives in a single Python file – no external config or database is needed.
+No external config or database is needed.

 ---